David’s Veterinary Assistant Job in College, Helped Give Him the Necessary Veterinary Experience Hours Required By VMCAS

-- I got Odin as a graduation/ getting in to vet school present for myself, and it was the best decision I made prior to coming to vet school.
+- I got Odin as a graduation/ getting into Lincoln Memorial Veterinary School present for myself, and it was the best decision I made prior to coming to vet school.
 Having him with me as I go all the stress of studying, tests and planning for the future, he is always there to provide relief and a distraction from it all.
 Caring for him and balance it all fell in to sync quite easily.
 It gives me a reason to get out of the study room and come home for a break, and also he makes a great test dummy for practicing physical exams.

 David’s dream of becoming a vet began in second grade!
 He now atttends LMU and is well on his way to earning a DVM degree!